ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 ---
-title: Using Github- Why Use GitHub for Arctos?
+title: How To Github- Why Use GitHub for Arctos?
 layout: default_toc
 author: Dusty McDonald
 date: 2016-05-09